Pabitra-33/Pabitra-33/README.md

 <h3>Welcome to my GitHub profile!
 I'm a passionate developer always looking to learn new technologies and improve my skills.</h3>

 # 💫 About Me:
-🔭 I am currently pusuing: Java Full-Stack Development Training at Jspider.<br>

-👭 I am looking to collaborate: on Fullstack project to learn, develop and grow.<br>
+👭 I am looking to collaborate on Fullstack project to learn, develop and grow.<br>

 🤝 I am looking for: internship, jobs and research projects in the field of Software Technology/Development.<br>